-The organisation is also involved in direct mediation of local conflicts.
-So far, a total of 13 cases of conflicts have been resolved with the help of local mediators used by the informal partners.
-The resolved cases include those relating to caste discrimination, violence against women, disputes between teachers and students, and disputes among the different communities covered by the project.
+CIF is also involved in direct mediation of local conflicts.
+So far, a total of thirteen cases of conflict have been resolved with the help of local mediators used by informal partners.
+The resolved cases include those relating to caste discrimination, violence against women, disputes between teachers and students, and disputes among different communities covered by the project.

-A series of social dialogues are taking place across Nepal in order to address issues such as rights of religious minorities, the rising tensions over the constitution, and state reconstruction.
-By including people most capable of creating change in Nepal – such as teachers, social workers and state stakeholders - CIF sees these dialogues as crucial for promoting peace and human rights.
+A series of social dialogues have been conducted across Nepal in order to address issues such as rights of religious minorities, mitigate heightened tensions among political party cadres over the modality of constitution and state reconstruction.
+For this, the organization has involved change makers of society, such as teachers, social workers and state stakeholders.
+CIF sees these ongoing dialogues and mediation initiatives as crucial strategies for promoting peace and human rights in Nepal.

 The organisation also broadcasts a radio programme on human rights, peace and nonviolence.
-The programme has targets communities and is broadcast from both national and local FM stations.
-In order to ensure the effective outreach of the programme, listening clubs have been formed in the entire Terai region and eastern hill of Nepal.
+The programme has chosen people living in the rural areas, those from marginalized communities, women, children at risk as its target communities in the Terai and Eastern hills of Nepal.
+The programme is relayed from both national and local FM stations.
+In order to ensure the effective outreach of the programme, listening clubs have been formed in the target area.

-A series of five trainings on peace, non-violence and reconciliation have been conducted with the objective of providing knowledge and skills on non-violence, conflict transformation, peace and reconciliation to young politicians and civil society members working actively in the project districts.
-Nearly 50% of participants came from the youth wings of political parties and the remaining represented the civil society organisations.
+A series of five trainings on peace, nonviolence and reconciliation have been conducted with the objective of providing knowledge and skills on nonviolence, conflict transformation, peace, and reconciliation, targeting young politicians and civil society members working actively in the project districts.
+Nearly 50% of participants were involved from youth wings of political parties and remaining 50% of them were the members of civil society organisations.